Cystic Fibrosis: One Patient’s Story, Current Treatments and Exciting New Therapies on the Horizon

 Outlook for CF

-The future of CF therapeutics looks bright and there are even more benefits of the current, improved treatments, such as starting young CF patients on disease-altering drugs sooner.
+The future of Cystic Fibrosis therapeutics looks bright and there are even more benefits of the current, improved treatments, such as starting young CF patients on disease-altering drugs sooner.

 “I’m excited for the youth – if they can start the drugs early, they won’t have the lung damage or infections, and they could lead pretty normal lives,” Peters said.
 “There’s so much hope now with the available medications – it’s not the terminal diagnosis it used to be.”